Hi, I'm Marty, I've

 Character Animations, Assorted Flash Stuff

 Humorous Sci-fi website I'm doing some work on:

-click here and smile while my friend Roz draws you :)
+click here and smile while my friend Roz draws you in her Black Mirror :)